This is a popular dessert from Transylvania, known as German Peach Kuchen. It's made with peaches, custard, and a shortbread crust.

 Room temperature: To store this German Peach Kuchen, allow it to cool completely after baking.
 Once cool, cover it tightly with plastic wrap or aluminum foil.
 It can be stored at room temperature for up to two days.

 Refrigerator: If you'd like to store it for longer, you can refrigerate it.
-Wrapped properly, it should last in the refrigerator for about a week.
+Wrapped properly, it should last up to a week in the refrigerator.

 Freezer: If you're looking to store the kuchen for an even longer period, you can freeze it.
 Wrap the cooled kuchen tightly in plastic wrap, then add a layer of aluminum foil for extra protection.